To Be the Apprentice of a Newborn

 There are a few reasons, I’d say.
 I give them quickly before I get to the heart of what I want to say.

-John the Baptist, Jesus’ cousin, will later call Jesus the Lamb of God by who takes away the sin of the world.
-So the shepherds come to see this new lamb who will change their lives.
-There is a foreshadowing here.
+John the Baptist, Jesus’ cousin, will later call Jesus "the Lamb of God who takes away the sin of the world."

-But an even more telling reason for why it is shepherds that God first reveals the good news to is seen in Jesus’ lineage.
+But there's an even more telling reason why God reveals the good news to shepherds first.
+That reason is seen in Jesus’ lineage.
 Jesus is the son of David, the Messiah, the new David who will take the throne as King of Israel and renew Israel to greatness again.

 Fine and good.
-We got some nice bits of knowledge here.
-But when it comes to spirituality, when it comes to our relationship with God, where is the importance?
-Who cares that it was shepherds God first comes to?
+We have some nice bits of knowledge here.
+But when it comes to spirituality, when it comes to our relationship with God, what is the importance?
+Who cares that it was shepherds God first came to?

-Most of us, are mere human beings doing our work, paying our bills, raising our families, doing what we need to do to get by.
+We are human beings doing our work, paying our bills, raising our families, doing what we need to do to get by.
 We are more shepherd than infant king, aren’t we?
 We are more mere common folk seeking meaning and hope.
 We are the shepherds, at least initially.
 We are the shepherds looking for joy and peace to be born onto us and in us.

 This is that little child, the Christian tradition tells us.
 This is the little child leading us even in a lowly manger given because there is no room to stay in, no crib to be laid.